 The Fisher King (1991)

-Man, if I wanted to see an alcoholic artist slacker in the late 80s taking advantage of the kindness and fierce protective instinct of a goodhearted Italian-American girl, I would just look at my scrap book!
-Twice!
-That's why I was happy to see Jeff Bridges finally becoming....
+Man, if I wanted to see an alcoholic artist slacker in the late 80s taking advantage of the kindness and fierce protective instinct of a goodhearted Italian-American girl, I would just look at my photo album, which I didn't want to do.
+That's why when I eventually did watch this film I was so happy to see Jeff Bridges finally becoming....
 Jeff Bridges.
-Robin Williams in prime 'who's crazier, the crazy guy or the 'sane' one in an insane world?" is the Parsifal, making our friend Jeff, the dude, the Fisher King by restoring his faith.
+Robin Williams in prime 'who's crazier, the crazy guy or the 'sane' one in an insane world?" mode is the Parsifal, making our friend Jeff the Fisher King by restoring his faith and stealing him a golf trophy grail..
 Look at him the dude There, above.
 Aren't you proud?
 Grail achieved!
-What is it?
-It's a golf trophy Williams stole from an UES apartment!